 These insights show clearly that the D2C e-commerce opportunity is certainly ripe, but the conversation around D2C sales remains a bit misguided.
 Here’s a look at how both channel partners — distributors and manufacturers alike— can reap the benefits of D2C sales.

 In D2C e-commerce, revenue is typically the major benefit taken into consideration when gauging the relative “success” of one business model or another.
 But there is more value to be gathered from D2C sales (like a better customer experience and stronger customer relationships).

 If manufacturers are seen as the D2C e-commerce “winners,” thanks to the benefit of larger profit margins and the larger number of buyers shopping online, then we can see why distributors continue to be misidentified as the “losers” in the D2C equation.

 But there are many ways they can thrive, and take significant advantage of D2C sales:

-The key takeaway here is that D2C sales do drive more revenue overall, but the real opportunities lie in the ability to serve customers in the easiest, most convenient way and in the ability work together across your supply chain.
+The key takeaway here is that D2C sales do drive more revenue overall, but the real opportunities lie in the ability to serve customers in the easiest, most convenient way and in the ability to work together across your supply chain.